Violent crime up in Yellowstone County since COVID-19 pandemic, officials say

 From March through July, the county attorney’s office filed 65 strangulation cases, 99 felony charges related to domestic violence, including stalking, violation of a protection order and felony partner or family member assault.

-That’s on top of 67 misdemeanor partner or family member assaults for the same time frame.
+That’s on top of 67 misdemeanor partner or family member assaults during the same time period.
 Both partner or family member assault and violation of a protection order become a felony after a person has two prior convictions.

+"But the number of violent offenses is up, there's just no question about it," he said.

-The office has also filed 193 child removals, in which meth use was a primary factor in 109.
+The office has also filed 193 child removals from March through July.
+Meth use was a primary factor in 109.

 “We need the public’s help,” Twito said.
 “Watch out for your neighbor.
 If you see a crime, report it.
 Help those peace officers out on the street trying to keep you safe.
 Do your best.”